sailab-code/SAIFooler/README.md

 This repository contains the code used in the experiments for the paper _"Messing Up 3D Virtual Environments:Transferable Adversarial 3D Objects"_.

 ## Article information
-You can find the article on arXiv at this link (TBD).
+You can find the article on arXiv at this link <https://arxiv.org/abs/2109.08465>.

 ## Citation
 Bibtex citation (TBD)